Paramathic/optima/README.md

 ```

 **Input Quantization:** You can emulate input group quantization using the `attach_input_quantization_hooks` function.
 This function attaches hooks to the linear layers of the model to quantize the input activations.
-The function will
-skip the quantization of the input of the layer if the input quantization error surpasses 5%.
-Please note that
-input quantization is only supported for 1-dimensional group quantization using AbsMax and works well with 8 bits.
+We use FP8 quantization with a single parameter when `bitwidth=8` and integer group quantization for other values of `bitwidth`. `input_goup_size=-1` uses per-token quantizatoin.

 ```python
 from slim.quantization.quantization import attach_input_quantization_hooks